cloudchentrial/2D-mmo-experimental/README.md

 An example of entire MMO creation.<br>

 Motivation<br>
-Had a dream to complete university degree by self-training in his whole life.<br> Motivated by Pokemon Go producer John Hanke interview video "Build your first MMO.".<br>
+Had a dream to complete degree by self-training frugally in his whole life.<br> Motivated by Pokemon Go producer John Hanke interview video "Build your first MMO.".<br>

 Status<br>